jonathanhliu21/BikeDashboardPlus/docs/pages/usage.md

 On the map, you should be able to see your route.
 There are a start marker, an end marker, and multiple pause/resume markers depending on where you paused.

-On the bottom of the map, you should see how far you have travelled depending on your configuration.
+On the bottom of the map, you should see how far you have travelled depending on your "UNT" configuration.
+- If "UNT" is 0 (mph), then it shows in miles and feet
+- If "UNT" is 1 (km/h) or 2 (m/s), then it shows in kilometers and meters

 If you accidentally started tracking and you want to delete the file, press "Delete this file" at the bottom of the page.